owntone/owntone-server/docs/audio-outputs/streaming.md

 # Streaming

-The streaming option is useful when you want to listen to audio played by OwnTone in a browser or a media player of your choice [^1],[^3].
+The streaming option is useful when you want to listen to audio played by OwnTone in a browser or a media player of your choice [^1],[^2].

-Moreover, Apple Remote or the web interface can be used to control the playback.

-## Listening to Audio in a Browser

-To listen to audio being played by OwnTone in a browser, follow these
-steps:

-1. Start playing audio in OwnTone.
-2. In the web interface, activate the stream in the output menu by clicking on the icon :material-broadcast: next to HTTP Stream.
-   After a few seconds, the audio should play in the background [^2].
+You can control playback via the web interface or any of the supported control clients.

 ## Listening to Audio in a Media Player